Part 4: Looking at Total Lifecycle Costs of Steel Barns vs. Pole Barns

 Pole barn posts— even when pressure-treated with chemicals to increase life— will weather and rot over time.

 High-quality metal barns will never rot, mold, deteriorate, or feed termites.
 Steel does not require treatment with strong chemicals to retard rot or deter termites.

 Pole barns used for livestock present another problem— chewing.
 Animals sometimes gnaw on wood in barns.
 The chewing damages not only the wood framing, but also causes animals to ingest the chemicals treating the lumber.

-Neither livestock nor termites and vermin can make a meal of a steel barn or metal building.
+Neither livestock nor termites and vermin can make a meal of a steel framed barn kit or metal building.

 Steel framing is never the first-ignited material in a building fire.
 Wood framing, however, is often the initial source of ignition.

 Once a fire starts, fire-resistant steel framing cannot contribute fuel to the fire.
 Wood framing, of course, provides perfect fuel to intensify and spread a structural fire.

 Lightning, another source of structural fires, is far less likely to damage a properly grounded steel barn or other metal structure than a wood-framed pole barn.

 Steel’s fire-resistant properties often earn significant insurance discounts compared to wood structures.
 Lifecycle costs diminish significantly when you save 30% or more annually on insuring a steel barn or other metal-framed building.